-1. Research the Costs of a Charity Poker Tournament
+1. Research the Costs Associated with a Charity Poker Tournament

 As with many fundraising events, planning begins with how much you want to raise from your poker tournament.
 Poker tournaments can be lucrative events, if well-organized and well-promoted.
 For a smaller event with lower ticket prices, organizations can raise $5,000-$8,000.
 For larger tournaments with higher ticket prices, you can raise upwards of $25,000.
 Plan with your committee what you’re looking to raise and how many attendees you project for your event.
 Before deciding the gross fundraising goal, understand the costs that are associated with a poker tournament: